bypequeno/oneliner/README.md

 - **How does it work?**

-> It detects the linebreaks and indents and replaces them with \n and \t respectively, then executes the result by using built-in function "exec".
+> It detects the linebreaks and indents and replaces them with \n and \t respectively, then executes the result by using built-in function "exec()".

 ### Example: